 Get Help If Needed

 Sometimes, nightmares can become more than just occasional disruptions, becoming a significant source of sleep anxiety.
-Nightmare disorder is a clinically recognized sleep disorder, classified by frequent and persistent nightmares that regularly disrupt sleep, cause bedtime anxiety and affect daytime behavior.
+If you feel anxious around bedtime, speaking with a professional can help you resume your normal life.is a clinically recognized sleep disorder, classified by frequent and persistent nightmares that regularly disrupt sleep, cause bedtime anxiety and affect daytime behavior.
 They can also be a symptom of PTSD, which can have a dramatic effect on quality of life.

-If you feel like nightmares are making it difficult to get a good night’s sleep often or feel anxiety around falling asleep due to bad dreams, it is worthwhile to discuss it with your doctor and/or a psychologist.
+If you feel like nightmares are making it difficult to get a good night’s sleep often or feel anxiety about bad dreams that keeps you from falling asleep quickly, it is worthwhile to discuss it with your doctor and/or a psychologist.
 They can assess if there are underlying conditions to resolve and prescribe the right treatments and medications when applicable.

 Most importantly, don’t feel embarrassed to bring the issue up — nightmares aren’t childish.
 They can have a significant impact on your waking life, and social support along with healthy lifestyle habits can play an important role in minimizing their impact.

 How often do you experience bad dreams?
-What seems to help you calm down or what encourages mores positive dreams for you?
+What seems to help you calm down or what encourages more positive dreams for you?